badaix/popl/README.md

 Program Options Parser Library

-popl is a C++ command line arguments parser that supports the same options as GNU's `getopt` and thus closely follows the POSIX guidelines for the command-line options of a program.
+popl is a C++ command line arguments parser that supports the same set of options as GNU's `getopt` and thus closely follows the POSIX guidelines for the command-line options of a program.

 ## Features
 * Single header file implementation.
 Simply include and use it!